opsxcq/blog/content/post/linear-programming.md

 (or allocation) problems are basically the kind of problem that asks for the allocation of scarce resources.
 Some examples:

-- Determine which items to produce in a factory;
-- Sudoku;
 - Scheduling problems;
-- Resourcing problems.
+- Resourcing problems;
+- Assignment problems;
+- Balance your meals to fit your macro nutrient goals;
+- Sudoku.

 ## Example problem

-To make things more concrete, lets try to use an example and solve it.
+To make things more concrete, I will present an example and solve it.
 Let's suppose that a certain farmer wants to know which cereal to cultivate in his farm.
-Let's suppose that the farmer can grow 2 kinds of cereals, *corn* and *beans*.
+Let's suppose that the farmer can grow only 2 kinds of cereals, *corn* and *beans*.
 And the farmers main objective is the maximum profit.
 The farm has 100 acres, each acre of *corn* result in 8 sacks while each acre of *beans* result in 10 sacks.
 For planting of each acre of *corn* it is needed 3 hours of work,